owncloud/search_elastic/README.md

   - [x] descend subdirs when updating
   - [x] check permissions again on search and remove results if no longer accessible
     - [ ] compensate for removed entries in search results, too many will confuse the paging logic
-- [-] --index in batches (make batch size configurable, 0 = unlimited)--
+- [ ] --index in batches (make batch size configurable, 0 = unlimited)
-  CLI cron.php executes all jobs - [ ] limit number of files to 250? per job?
+  - CLI cron.php executes all jobs
+    - [ ] limit number of files to 250? per job?
 - add occ commands
   - [x] index all files or only those of a specific user
   - [x] enable / disable automatic background scanning via cron